genecoding/Stanford-CS224N-NLP-with-Deep-Learning-Spring2024/final project/README.md

 * CoSENTLoss / AnglELoss
   AnglELoss is theoretically superior to CoSENTLoss, but CoSENTLoss performed better in this setting.
 It is possible that DoRA affects AnglELoss performance.
 Since these losses operate directly on text embeddings, no task head is required for the similarity task.
 * PCGrad / CAGrad
   Performance varied between the two depending on the configuration.
-CAGrad was ultimately selected.
+CAGrad was ultimately adopted.
 * Annealed Sampling
   Used annealed sampling probabilities as task weights.
 * SMART